March 2025

 Blue Ghost left Earth on January 15, after being launched by US firm Firefly Aerospace.

-Reported by BBC News - 02/03/25
+Reported - 02/03/25

 Kurdish group PKK declares ceasefire with Turkey